How to Increase PHP WordPress Memory Limit?

 That’s because each hosting plan would provide different sets of resources to customers.
 Should you feel the need to increase the size of your PHP Memory, then feel free to contact your hosting plan and change the plan.

 We understand that it can be troublesome to encounter such an error while working on your website.
 Luckily, you’re safe as there are a ton of options and help available to keep you going.

-In the case of WordPress Memory Limit issue, you have two safe ways to solve the issue permanently.
+In the case of the WordPress Memory Limit issue, you have two safe ways to solve the issue permanently.
 We discussed,

 - How to increase the limit manually using any client software.

 - If nothing works, contact your hosting provider to increase it at the server level.